rust-lang/rust/src/doc/style/features/traits/generics.md

 fn from_iter<T: Iterator<A>>(iterator: T) -> SomeCollection<A>
 ```

-Here, the `Iterator` trait is specifies an interface that a type `T` must
+Here, the `Iterator` trait specifies an interface that a type `T` must
 explicitly implement to be used by this generic function.

 **Pros**: